zumo64/kibsegz/README.md

 In development :

-run form the shell :
+run from the shell :
 grunt watch

 That will compile the coffee files into js